Constraining the dark energy models using Baryon Acoustic Oscillations: An approach independent of $H_0 \cdot r_d$: Discussion

 We perform a number of statistical tests for model comparison.
-The $\Lambda$CDM remains the best model, even though for the $BAO{_\theta}$ dataset there are weak signs that some models may be doing better (pEDE and gEDE in particular).
-Over all, one sees that we cannot constrain sufficiently the DE models from the BAO points alone, we need the Type Ia supernova to further reduce the error and to remove some possible degeneracies.
-We predict that future measurements of the BAO would increase the efficiency of the approach as long as the correlation between some redshifts is not large.
-In any case, this approach offers a new look on the degeneracy $H_0-r_d-\Omega_m$ since in this case, the only varying parameter is $\Omega_m$.
+The two BAO datasets show small statistical preferences for different models: $\Lambda$CDM for the $BAO$ dataset and DE (wwaCDM, but also pEDE/gEDE) for the $BAO{_\theta}$ dataset.
+When we add the SN dataset, $\Lambda$CDM remains the best model for $BAO+SN$ dataset, but the $BAO_{\theta}+SN$ dataset shows weak but non-negligible preference for DE models.

-\acknowledgements We thank Eleonora Di-Valentino and Sunny Vagnozzi for useful comments and discussions.
-D.B. thanks to the Grants Committee of the Rothschild and the Blavatnik Cambridge Fellowships for generous supports.
-D.S. is thankful to Bulgarian National Science Fund for support via research grants KP-06-N 38/11.
-We have received partial support from European COST actions CA15117 and CA18108.
+Our conclusion is that one cannot constrain sufficiently the DE models from the chosen uncalibrated, mostly angular, BAO datasets alone.
+Adding the Type Ia supernova to further reduce the errors and to remove some possible degeneracy helps but it only helps to constrain $w_0$ and not so much $w_a$.
+However, the results on $\Omega_m$ and $w_0$ seem constrained enough to confirm the usefulness of this new approach.
+A downside is that for the moment, it is not possible to include all correlated $D_M-D_H$ measurements, since it is not possible to integrate out $H_0 \cdot r_d$ for a covariance matrix {over different $z$.
+For this reason we have not used all known correlations in the BAO data which will improve on the errors and thus could lead to better constraints.} We predict that future measurements of the BAO would increase the efficiency of the approach as long as the correlation between some redshifts is not large.
+In any case, the marginalization approach offers a new perspective on the degeneracy $H_0-r_d-\Omega_m$ since in this case, the only varying parameter is $\Omega_m$ and {it could be a tool for an independent crosscheck on DE models}.